-Welcome, one and all, to the third annual Classic City Fringe Festival!!!
+Welcome, one and all, to the annual Classic City Fringe Festival!!!
 If this is your first time hearing about the Fringe Festival then you may be wondering: “What is Fringe?”

 Simply put, a Fringe Festival is a live performance art festival meant to provide exposure to artists working independently and outside traditional forms and structures.
 The first Fringe Festivals were held in Edinburgh, Scotland in the 1940s after several independent and experimental theater companies were denied access to the city’s thriving annual drama festival.
 Outraged but undeterred, the companies began their own alternative festival, held in pitched tents and storefronts on the outskirts of town, the fringe.
 Word of these performances spread until the alternative festival proved popular enough to become an annual event of its own.
 The idea spread to different cities around the globe and has nurtured generations of fringe artists in Europe and Canada.
 Recently the Fringe Festival movement has been gaining momentum in the United States as a showcase for artists and performers with something new and different to showcase.